mamonaco1973/mycorpus-docs/faq.md

 Open the build log in the corpus detail view.
 Failed sources are clearly marked.
 Common causes include expired API keys or access tokens, private repositories whose tokens have been rotated, URLs that have gone offline or returned non-200 responses, and PDF or DOCX files that are password-protected or corrupted.
 Fix the source configuration and trigger a new build.

+After every build completes or fails, superadmin email addresses receive an automated build summary.
+The email lists each source, its document count, and any errors, and includes the last 1,000 log events from the build as an attachment.
+This makes it straightforward to diagnose failures without opening the admin panel.

 ### Why does the corpus build take a long time?

 Build time depends on the volume of content being processed.
 Embedding each text chunk through the AI model takes a fraction of a second, but a corpus with tens of thousands of chunks can take an hour or more.
 Web crawls that follow links add time proportional to the number of pages fetched.
 Large PDF files are also slower to process than plain text.